 - Violation of these and other refrigerant regulations result in harsh punishments from the EPA, including fees of up to $37,500 per day.

-When you’re ready to explore upgrading to an R410A air conditioner, please contact Aire Serv®.
+Instead of waiting for your older unit to break down consider upgrading now.
+You’ll find that the increased efficiency and reliability are worth the investment.
+Contact your nearest Aire Serv® location for assistance.
 We offer free estimates, accurate sizing, flexible financing options and extended warranty plans for the best upgrade experience possible.

 For Further Reading: